copper-leaf/ballast/ballast-scheduler-core/README.md

 # Ballast Scheduler Core

+> [!CAUTION]
+>
+> Experimental.
+This module may not still have issues or changes in its public API before being considered stable.
+> Please use at your own risk, and file Issues for any problems you may encounter.

 ## Overview

 Ballast Scheduler is a lightweight way to reliably run periodic work.
 This Core module is completely independent of